aasisodiya/go/golang-general/golang-basics/README.md

 - Go is an open-source programming language used to build simple, reliable and efficient software.
 - Go was created by 3 People - Ken Thompson, Rob Pike and Robert Griesemer.
 - Go is Simple
+- Go is Compiled Language, its not interpreted language
 - Go is Strongly Typed (Variable has a type, and once declared it can't be assigned any other value type)
 - Go is a procedural language with object oriented features.
 - Go includes modern standard library